HeapsIO/heaps.io/assets/content/documentation/H3d/Shadows.md

 Heaps has support for real-time shadows.
 Objects can both cast and receive shadows.
 This is set at a material level.
 In order to for shadows to work properly normals need to be calculated for your geometry.

 In the following example you can see a simple scene with a couple of spheres and a floor.
 The spheres both cast and receive shadows while the floor only receives them.
+For shadows to render correctly your scene will need at least 1 [light](/documentation/h3d/lights.html).

 ```
 //Create a floor plane where we can view our cast shadows